-Our staff has years of direct experience with Medication Assisted Treatment including buprenorphine and extended release naltrexone, as well as prior experience with methadone in an OTP setting.
+Our staff has years of direct experience with Medications for Addiction Treatment including buprenorphine and extended release naltrexone, as well as prior experience with methadone in an OTP setting.
 We have staff board certified in Addiction Medicine with experience working in a collaborative environment with peers, behaviorists, and primary care providers.
 We are committed to the integration of behavioral and addiction medicine into primary care.
 Synergy has nationally recognized experts on our staff to assist in that effort.

 Synergy supports addiction medicine and safe opioid prescribing through the use of the Six Building Blocks ©, which were developed as part of a research project on Team-Based Opioid Management.
 The Six Building Blocks have been adapted for the Oregon Health Authority Prescription Drug Overdose (PDO) project and aligned with the CDC Guidelines for Prescribing Opioids for Chronic Pain.

 Policies, patient agreements, and workflows

 Tracking and monitoring patient care

 1. Practice Facilitation: a supportive service provided to a primary care practice by a trained individual or team of individuals.
 Synergy’s practice facilitators use a range of approaches to build the internal capacity of a practice and enhance engagement in incremental and transformative improvement activities.

 2. Educational Outreach: Synergy’s team of consultants offer content expertise on a wide range of topics.
 Educational Outreach is aimed at addressing identified barriers to change and tailored to meet the unique needs and questions of each practice setting.